inoshishi-bohdan/inoshishi-bohdan/README.md

 ### Glad to see you here!
-As a passionate junior .NET developer, I specialize in back-end development, utilizing my skills in ASP.NET, Entity Framework, and MS SQL Server to craft resilient and efficient applications.
+As a enthusiastic junior .NET developer, I specialize in back-end development, utilizing my skills in ASP.NET, Entity Framework, and MS SQL Server to craft resilient and efficient applications.
 My expertise extends to full-stack development, where I've garnered valuable experience in the Blazor Framework, working with both Blazor Server and Blazor Web Assembly.
 Continuously learning and embracing emerging technologies, I am dedicated to contributing to impactful projects and refining my understanding of software design and cloud technologies.